lillianphyo/csr1000v_upgrade/README.md

 ## Getting help

-If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](./issues).
+If you have questions, concerns, bug reports, etc., please file an issue in this repository's Issues list.

 ## Credits and references